 - slow heart rate (bradycardia)

-Morphine is considered a powerful painkiller, and it’s highly addictive.
+Morphine is considered a powerful pain medication that’s highly addictive.
 Opioids such as morphine have led to many deaths due to overdose.
-In 2015, more than 20,000 people died from opioid prescription-related overdoses in the United States, according to the American Society of Addiction Medicine.